Madrid–Barajas Airport

 The airport opened in 1931 and has grown to be one of Europe's most important aviation centres.
 Within the city limits of Madrid, it is 9 km from the city's financial district and 13 km northeast of the Puerta del Sol or Plaza Mayor de Madrid, Madrid's historic centre.
-The airport name derives from the adjacent district of Barajas, which has its own metro station on the same rail line serving the airport.
-Barajas serves as the gateway to the Iberian peninsula from the rest of Europe and the world and is a key link between Europe and Latin America.
-Following the death of former Spanish Prime Minister, Adolfo Suárez, in 2014, the Spanish Ministry of Public Works and Transport announced that the airport was to be renamed Aeropuerto Adolfo Suárez, Madrid–Barajas.
-The airport is the primary hub and maintenance base for Iberia and Air Europa.
-Consequently, Iberia is responsible for more than 40% of Barajas's traffic.
+The airport name derives from the adjacent district of Barajas, which has its metro station on the same rail line serving the airport.
+Barajas serves as the gateway to the Iberian Peninsula from the rest of Europe and the world and is a key link between Europe and Latin America.
+Following the death of the first Spanish Prime Minister after Francisco Franco's dictatorship, Adolfo Suárez, in 2014, the Spanish Ministry of Public Works and Transport announced that the airport was to be renamed Aeropuerto Adolfo Suárez Madrid–Barajas.
+The airport is the primary hub and maintenance base for Iberia, Iberia Express, Iberia Regional, Air Europa, Plus Ultra Líneas Aéreas and World2Fly.
+Consequently, Iberia is responsible for more than 40% of Barajas' traffic.
 The airport has five passenger terminals: T1, T2, T3, T4 and T4S.

 History

 Early years

-The airport was constructed in 1927, opening to national and international air traffic on 22 April 1931, although regular commercial operations began two years later.
+The airport was constructed in 1927, opening to domestic and international air traffic on 22 April 1931, although regular commercial operations began two years later.
 A small terminal was constructed with a capacity for 30,000 passengers a year, in addition to several hangars and the building of the Avión Club.
 The first regular flight was established by Lineas Aéreas Postales Españolas (LAPE) with its route to Barcelona.
 In the 1930s, flights started to serve some European and African destinations, the first international flights from the airport.